LilyAsFlora/Ririi/README.md

 ### Yes-no Questions

-To form yes-no questions, one can apply the particles _chi_, _chou_ and _chao_ at the beginning or end of a sentence.  _Chi_ can also mean "or."
-Note that these particles are not necessary to form questions, and are more suited for emphasis.
+To form yes-no questions, one can apply the particles _chi_, _chou_ and _chao_ at either end of a sentence.  _Chi_ can also mean "or."
+These particles are not necessary to form questions, and are more suited for emphasis.

 #### **Chi: neutral**